jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### Day 100**: Wednesday February 13th 2019

+This is it!
+I've reached the 100th Day of Round 1 of #100DaysofCode.
+To round off my first time I've finalised the portfolio design I've been working for a while.
+I'm hoping to beta test for feedback very soon but I'm pleased with what I've managed so far.

 ### **Day 99**: Tuesday February 12th 2019